abpio/abp-commercial-docs/en/studio/quick-starts/layered-web-application.md

 You can explore the solution, but you need to wait for background tasks to be completed before running any application in the solution.

+> The solution structure can be different in your case based on the options you've selected.

 ## Running the Application

 After creating your solution, you can open it in your favorite IDE (e.g. Visual Studio, Visual Studio Code or Rider) and start your development.
 However, ABP Studio provides a *Solution Runner* system.
 You can use it to easily run and browse your applications in your solution without needing an external tool.